Skip to main content

 Run unit tests

-We need to add .sign(keypair) to the test transactions to fix this.
-For example, in test_create_entities, we sign the transaction with Alice's keypair:
+To fix this, the test transactions need to be signed using .sign(keypair).
+For example, in the test_create_entities function, the transaction is signed with Alice's keypair:

 val alice_kp = rell.test.keypairs.alice; // <--